THE DOVER WAR MEMORIAL PROJECT

 Joseph Bertie Friend was a temporary Second Lieutenant in the 17th battalion attached to the 13th battalion, of The King's (Liverpool Regiment).
 He had joined the Royal East Kent Yeomanry when he was 18 and when was one of the first of those mobilised to volunteer for foreign service when the Great War began.
 He became sergeant and went to the Dardanelles in 1915, but was invalided home through enteric fever.
 When he recovered he joined for another four years, and later trained at Prior Park, Bath, for his commission.
 In September 1917 he joined the King's, going to France the following month, and acting there as transport officer.

-He was in the heavy fighting from 21st March 1918, where his battalion was decimated, but in June he was invalided home again, this time for three weeks, with trench fever.
+He was in the heavy fighting from 21 March 1918, where his battalion was decimated, but in June he was invalided home again, this time for three weeks, with trench fever.
 He again returned to the Front, and while leading his men in an attack on 21st August he was hit by a machine gun bullet and died instantly.
 He was 29.
 His Commanding Officer, Major W. J W Howard, wrote to his father, "He was much esteemed by both officers and men and his death leaves a sad gap.
 Offering you our very deepest sympathy."
-Joseph is commemorated on the Vis-en-Artois memorial, France.

-Joseph is commemorated on the Vis-en-Artois Memorial.
-He was a Freemason of the Corinthian Lodge, 1208, and the eldest son of Joseph Bertie and Mary Isabel Friend of 7 Priory Gate Road, Dover, who earlier lived at 153 Folkestone Road, Dover.
+Joseph was the eldest son of Joseph Bertie and Mary Isabel Friend of 7 Priory Gate Road, Dover, who earlier lived at 153 Folkestone Road, Dover.
+He lived at Park Place, Dover, and had been employed as a master butcher.
+He was in Corinthian Lodge, 1208, having joined from Union Lodge No 127 on 20 February 1899 as a Master Mason.

 *Friend, W.